shakoyamonroe/ticket-lifecycle/README.md

 - Issue is resolved, and final confirmation is received from the user.
 - Ticket is marked **Closed**, and feedback is collected.
 - **Ticket status**: Resolved

-✅ **Congratulations!
-You have successfully managed a ticket from intake to resolution in osTicket!**